Security-Onion-Solutions/securityonion-docs/rules.rst

 -  optimized for Suricata, but available for Snort as well
 -  rules retrievable as released
--  license fee per sensor
+-  license fee per sensor (users are responsible for purchasing enough licenses for their entire deployment)

 | For more information, see:
 | https://www.proofpoint.com/us/threat-insight/et-pro-ruleset